Thames Path Central - Oxford to Windsor (11 Days & 10 Nights)11 Days & 10 Nights 4.7 Read 30 reviews

 Leaving Maidenhead keep an eye out for the impressive outline of Windsor Castle as it gets ever closer.
 The royal palace of Windsor makes for a very interesting visit and its open all year.
 Founded by William the Conqueror in the 11th century, it has since been the home of 39 monarchs.
-Today The Queen spends most of her private weekends at the castle.
 Also pass Eton, famed for its public school and a quieter option to stay in than Windsor.

 The Crown and Cushion has been an inn since 1753! is a delightful pub with 8 en-suite rooms and situated in Eton High Street, which is a stone’s throw from Windsor.
 Full English Breakfast is included.
 The building is full of character and is very quirky in places.
 Allegedly built from old ships timbers some of the floors are wonky and lots of the floorboards are creaky – but that is what makes it charming!

 In the heart of Eton High Street, opposite the world famous and architecturally stunning Eton School, and a short walk from the river Thames and Windsor Castle.
 All rooms are equiped with flat screen TV, free superfast WIFI internet access, tea/coffee making facilities, hairdryer, and toiletries.